Skip to main content

 5 Steps for Better Database Management

 Database management is the process of gathering, cleansing, enhancing, and using data to help serve your nonprofit’s mission and goals.
-Use these five steps to build the foundation for your database management strategy:
+Follow these five steps to build the foundation for your database management strategy:Five steps for better database management, as outlined in the text below.

-1. Audit your database.
+1. Audit your database

 2. Resolve errors or inaccuracies.

-• Eliminate the information from individuals on Do Not Mail and Do Not Call lists, minors, and imprisoned or deceased individuals.
-This information can lead to a cluttered database overloaded with unnecessary entries.
+• Eliminate the information from individuals on “Do Not Mail” and “Do Not Call” lists, minors, and deceased individuals.
+This information can clutter your database with unactionable entries.
 There are also strict guidelines for marketing to minors, and violating these regulations can lead to major fines.

 • Identify any duplicate records and resolve them by merging them into one accurate entry or eliminating the copies.

-For example, perhaps you want to launch a year-ending fundraising email campaign.
-However, you only have the phone numbers for a specific group of valuable, high-level supporters and do not have their email addresses.
+During the auditing process, you might identify gaps in your database where information from certain individuals is missing.
+For example, perhaps you only have the phone numbers for a specific group of valuable, high-level supporters but do not have their email addresses.

 When you partner with a data provider, you can append information such as: